GrahamLea/Dev-Command-Line-Tools-Overview/README.md

 We used a pipe in two examples just above, so I'll explain it briefly.
 The pipe operator takes the output (on stdout) of the command on the left and makes it the input (stdin) of the command on the right.

-So in this example:
+Example: Print the first 30 lines of a file:
 ```
 $ cat /usr/share/dict/words | head -30
 ```
-the `cat` command writes the contents of the file `/usr/share/dict/words` to stdout, the pipe connects that to stdin of the `head` command, which then prints the first 100 lines of stdin.
+Here, the `cat` command writes the contents of the file `/usr/share/dict/words` to stdout, the pipe connects that to stdin of the `head` command, which then prints the first 100 lines of stdin.

 Get comfortable with pipes.
 They're the command-connecting super-power that makes shell scripting a really fast way to write programs with non-trivial data processing logic.